russellmatt66/GPU-samples/BinarySearch/README.md

 - BW_eff = ((Br + Bw) * avg_iters * 4 * N) / (taukern * 10**-3) / 10**9
     - What the above formula says, is that the volumetric flow of data that the code supported during its operation (a rough measure of performance) is equal to the total volume of data that it handled, divided by the runtime ('taukern' is in units of milliseconds), and then converted to GBs.
+    - Br + Bw = 3, is taken

 # Current Tasks
-(1) machine-learning/
+(1) `machine-learning/`
 - Analyze gtx960 kernel benchmarking data
-    - Calculate correct effective bandwidth.
-Current implementation overestimates with avg_iters = log2(Nx).
-    - Obtain correct value for avg_iters using a method based on representing the algorithm outcomes with a binary tree.
-    - numiterations.cu simulates the algorithm and obtains an exact value for the number of iterations it takes to find all the particles.
+    - `./numiter` simulates the algorithm and obtains an exact value for the number of iterations it takes to find all the particles.
+    - Obtain CPU execution statistics and compare speedup
-- Implement an ML model using sklearn in order to predict the execution configuration performance.
+- Implement an ML model using sklearn in order to predict the execution configuration performance for corrupt data.
     - For large data volumes, the output from the CUDA timer library is incoherent, necessitating the usage of models for predicting their performance

 (2) Run project on RTX 2060